 Joy Clark '14 Erick Ogle '14

 The 2014 LSF season will be Much Ado About Nothing (directed by Lisa Tromovitch) and Pride and Prejudice (directed by Virginia Reed).
-Performance dates and times can be found here.
-Lisa Tromovitch is both professor and chair of the Pacific Theatre Arts Department, as well as the founder of the Livermore Shakespeare Festival.
+Lisa Tromovitch is a professor in the Pacific Theatre Arts Department, as well as the founder of the Livermore Shakespeare Festival.